ZiruiWang526/ZiruiWang526.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'ART: Automated Redox-Titration with Interdigitated Electrode Arrays for Energy Storage Materials'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford

-# Author notes (optional)
-author_notes:
-  - 'Equal contribution'
+  - Michael A. Pence
-  - 'Equal contribution'
+  - Joaquín Rodríguez-López

-date: '2013-07-01T00:00:00Z'
+date: '2025-05'
-doi: ''
+doi: '10.1149/MA2025-01452385mtgabs'

-# Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).